-Dr. David K. Naugle is chair and professor of philosophy at Dallas Baptist University where he has worked for twenty-one years in both administrative and academic capacities.
+Dr. David K. Naugle is chair and professor of philosophy at Dallas Baptist University where he has worked for twenty-four years in both administrative and academic capacities.
 He has two doctorates.
 He earned a Th.D. in systematic theology and a Ph.D. in humanities with concentrations in philosophy and English literature.

 He is also the director of the Paideia College Society (formerly the Pew College Society), an academic organization now internally funded by DBU and supported by generous donors.
 Overall, the PCS seeks to deepen the undergraduate students' educational experience through a vision of Christian humanism and classical liberal education in this context.

 The PCS sponsors a variety of extra-curricular activities including "books and coffee" nights, a fall study retreat, special lectures, social events, movie nights, and an annual spring student conference.
 It also encourages Paideia Students to pursue graduate studies at top tier universities in order to further their preparation for future roles and responsibilities.
 The overall goal is the Christian transformation of students into their full humanity as the image of God according to the model in Christ by the Holy Spirit.
 Through them, the PCS seeks a reformation of the Church and the renewal of various aspects of cultural life into which God has placed these students providentially by calling.